isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-19-malay-seals.md

 Seal of Sultan Husain Syah from a letter to William Farquhar in Singapore, undated.
 Library of Congress, MS Jawi 12, no. 41 (cat.
 983 in Gallop 2019).

 </div>

-#### **Seals of Malay Nobles**

-In many parts of the Islamic world, from Istanbul to Cairo, seals were used at all levels of society, from sultans to slaves.
-In the Malay world however, seals were a royal prerogative and the use of seals was restricted to court circles.
-The clearest proof of this accepted convention was that even the famous writer Munsyi Abdullah (born Abdullah bin Abdul Kadir), who was renowned as a seal designer, did not have his own seal.
-His last will and testament, drawn up before he embarked on his Haj pilgrimage in 1856 – and recently exhibited in the National Library of Singapore’s exhibition “On Paper: Singapore Before 1867” – is not sealed.
-Thus, the story of Malay seals from Singapore is essentially a study of the seals of Sultan Husain Syah and his short-lived line, until superseded in the second half of the 19th century by the seals of the British colonial government.

 Among the seals of Sultan Husain Syah’s descendants, that of his oldest son, Tengku Abdul Jalil, is of special significance because it is the earliest dated example of lithography in Singapore.
 The seal appears on a letter written in Jawi from Thomas Church, the Resident Councillor of Singapore, in 1838.
 The letter urged the Malay chiefs to send their children for instruction at the Singapore Institution (subsequently renamed Raffles Institution in 1868).